 Viewing Indian Army Lists

 If the volume you require isn’t on the shelf, then you can order it from the online catalogue.
 There are 219 volumes of the Indian Army List available to order with their catalogue numbers running between IOR/L/MIL/17/5/1 and IOR/L/MIL/17/5/219.
 If you click on the blue links, click “Browse this collection” to see the individual volumes.
-The photograph below shows a section of Indian Army Lists available at the National Archives.
-The National Archives doesn’t have a great selection compared the British Library, however, you don’t need a reader’s ticket to view them.
+The photograph below shows a section of Indian Army Lists available at the National Archives at Kew, Richmond.
+The National Archives doesn’t have a great selection compared to the British Library, however, you don’t need a reader’s ticket to view them.

 Using the Indian Army List